Oscar-Dmc/Landscape-Analysis-Vehicle-Routing-Problem/README.md

     * nVehicles: Number of vehicles
     * nMaxCustomer: Number maximum of customers that each vehicle can visit.
     * builder: Select between random builder or sequential builder.
 Check the section Builders below for more info.
-    * neighborhoods: Insert in order each environment structure for the launch of the Vns.
+    * neighborhoods: Insert in order each environment structure for the launch of the Vns separated by spaces.
 Check section Neighborhoods.

 Example
 > java -jar .\VNS.jar \home\documents\instancies\example1.txt 7 10 1 4 5 1